 We live in a beautiful house close to the beach with big sliding glass doors that invite fresh air to wash freely through our home.

 With wide-open doors, we often have unexpected feathered visitors.
-They flitter into the house, not noticing that they are leaving the leafy garden to enter a modern brick construction.
+They dart into the house, not noticing that they are leaving the leafy garden to enter a modern brick construction.

-I’m usually alerted by the excited barking of our dog, driven as much by curiosity as by instinct.
-The lounge erupts into chaos, with the little dog leaping and lunging after the frightened bird.
-The little creature flaps hopelessly from wall to ceiling, leaving a trail of feathers and droppings.
+I’m usually alerted by the excited barking of our little dog, driven as much by curiosity as by instinct.
+The lounge erupts into chaos, with Skittles leaping and lunging after the frightened bird.
+The little creature flaps hopelessly from wall to ceiling, leaving a trail of feathers.

 When this happens, I work to calm down both the delicate little visitor and the excited dog before quietly shepherding the bird towards an open door to escape back to the great outdoors again.

 Although the bird was trapped inside, the little fellow who had flown in was already calm.

-He sat on the back of a chair, with its head cocked to one side, and looked at me with an air of intrigue.
+He sat on the back of a chair, with his head cocked to one side, and looked at me with an air of intrigue.
 Almost reluctantly, I steered him towards the open door.
 He settled confidently on the railing of the wooden deck outside.

 We held each other’s gaze for a while.
 In that tranquil moment I realized that the bird was a great teacher.

 From time to time, we human beings become trapped on our journeys.
 We find ourselves in unfamiliar places, seemingly ensnared by the vagaries of life.

 Like most of the birds that come into our house, fear and panic incapacitate us.
 Without clarity of thought, we fly around desperately, crashing into walls, and hiding in dark corners.

 What we don’t realize at the time is that we are incapacitated by our own thoughts.
 There are always solutions to our most pressing problems, just as the wide-open doors of my house offer a solution to the trapped birds.
 But panic makes us blind.